SierraSoftworks/blog/src/posts/2016-12-21-dockerizing-aurelia.md

 ## Building the Docker Image

-Our Docker image is going to need to run a small fileserver to serve the Aurelia application files.
+Our Docker image is going to need to run a small file-server to serve the Aurelia application files.
 To do this, we're going to use [Nginx](https://hub.docker.com/_/nginx/), it's [Alpine](https://alpinelinux.org/) Linux variant in particular which clocks in at a total of some 20MB.